josephg/schemaboi/README.md

 # Schemaboi: A binary format with schema evolution

-Schemaboi is an efficient serialization format (like JSON or protobuf) thats designed for applications with schemas that change over time.
+Schemaboi is an efficient binary serialization format (like protobuf) thats designed for applications with schemas that change over time.
 (Which is, basically every application).

-Schemaboi has 3 big advantages over other existing formats:
+Schemaboi has many of the same goals as Ink & Switch's [Project Cambria](https://www.inkandswitch.com/cambria/), to enable applications to interoperate despite their schemas changing over time.

+Imagine two applications, both editing shared blog posts.
+One application wants to add a new `featured: bool` field to the data schema, marking featured blog posts.

+- Using JSON, the schema can change in any way, but ad-hoc fields lead to messy, ad-hoc code that becomes increasingly buggy and messy over time.
+- Using protobuf (or something similar), both application developers need to coordinate to decide which fields get added.
+This coordination overhead slows down development work - data formats are punished for their popularity!

+Schemaboi solves this problem!

+Every data format is described by a *Schema*.
+The schema describes 3 pieces of information:

+1. **Encoding:** How the data is stored in binary form (on disk or over the network)
+2. **Core Schema:** What types and fields are available
+3. **Local Mapping:** How those fields map into your programming language (eg Javascript or Rust)

+Data files with schemaboi data **embed the stored schema** (well, the encoding and core schema).
+Your application embeds the schema it expects (part 2 and 3).
+When a SB file is loaded, the stored data is mapped to your local types.

+- Anything your application understands is validated and kept.
+- Anything your application doesn't understand is stored separately, and re-encoded when the data is saved back to disk.
+(So we don't lose anything!)

+This enables:

-1. **Schema Evolution:** Data stored with schemaboi can be both forwards- *and backwards-* compatible with other application software.
+- **Schema Evolution:** Data stored with schemaboi can be both forwards- *and backwards-* compatible with other application software.
 Application authors can add new fields to the schema at will.
-Their new data fields will be preserved by other applications, without interfering with how those apps work.
+(Or remove (ignore) old ones).
+Any new data fields will be preserved by other applications, without interfering with how those apps work.
 Schemaboi is designed for applications that should still work without modification in 100 years from now.
 2. **Encoding efficiency:** Unlike JSON, schemaboi has an extremely compact packed binary format.
 Data takes even fewer bytes over the wire than other binary formats like protobuf.
+(Though we do need to store the schema - but its usually small!)
 3. **Self describing:** Data stored in schemaboi is self describing.
 Like JSON or msgpack, schemaboi data doesn't need a special out-of-band schema file in order to interpret the data.
-You can print any schemaboi file out as raw JSON.
-(Though you need our schemaboi CLI tool to do so).
-And you don't need a special compilation step to do code generation in order to use schemaboi.
+You can print any schemaboi file out as raw JSON, or edit it directly.
+(Though you will need our schemaboi CLI tool to do so).
+There is no special compilation step to use schemaboi.

 Schemaboi also supports more data types than JSON, like opaque binary blobs and parametric enums, as found in modern languages like Swift, Rust, Typescript and Haskell.
 (Eg `enum Shape { Circle(centre, radius), Square(x, y, sidelength) }`).